-FRACTION OF G+ USERS (A), ACTIVE USERS (B) AND USERS WITH PUBLIC ATTRIBUTES (B) ACROSS G+ COMPONENTS ALONG WITH THE EVOLUTION OF THESE CHARACTERISTICS FROM APRIL 2012 TO JULY OF 2013 (BASED ON THE CORRESPONDING RANDOM DATASETS)
+FRACTION OF (a) G+ USERS, (b) ACTIVE USERS, AND (c) USERS WITH PUBLIC ATTRIBUTES ACROSS G+ COMPONENTS ALONG WITH THE EVOLUTION OF THESE CHARACTERISTICS FROM APRIL 2012 TO JULY 2013 (BASED ON THE CORRESPONDING RANDOM DATASETS). (a) A) FRACTION OF TOTAL G+ USERS IN EACH COMPONENT. (b) FRACTION OF TOTAL G+ USERS WHO ARE ACTIVE IN EACH COMPONENT. (c) FRACTION OF TOTAL G+ USERS WITH PUBLIC ATTRIBUTES IN EACH COMPONENT. (a) (a)